Chimney Appliance Liners

 Why Do We Need Chimney Appliance Liners?

-Meanwhile, chimney appliance liners do more than just move smoke.
+Meanwhile, chimney appliance liners do more than move smoke.
 Indeed, they also protect the bricks and mortar from harsh chemicals that rise during a fire.
-For instance, acidic gases can eat away at brick walls.
+For instance, acidic gases can erode brick walls.
 However, when the liner stands between the heat and the brick, the chimney stays strong.
-Furthermore, good venting prevents carbon monoxide—an invisible, dangerous gas—from building up indoors.
+Furthermore, good venting prevents carbon monoxide, an invisible, dangerous gas, from building up indoors.
 Therefore, a liner is a key safety guard for every fireplace or furnace.

 What Materials Make the Best Liners?

 Similarly, makers build chimney appliance liners from several sturdy materials.
-First of all, clay tile liners are common in older homes because they are inexpensive.
+First of all, clay tile liners are standard in older homes because they are inexpensive.
 Even so, clay can crack if temperatures change quickly.
 On the other hand, stainless-steel liners last a long time and handle high heat without breaking.
-In addition, some new systems use flexible, high-temperature plastic in gas appliances, allowing easier installation in tight spaces.
-Because each chimney and heater is different, homeowners—and their technicians—must choose the liner material that suits the fuel type, chimney size, and local codes.
+In addition, some new systems use flexible, high-temperature plastic in gas appliances, making installation easier in tight spaces.
+Because each chimney and heater is different, homeowners and their technicians must choose the liner material that suits the fuel type, chimney size, and local codes.

-Overall, chimney appliance liners guide smoke out, protect the chimney, and guard health.
+Overall, chimney appliance liners guide smoke out of the chimney, protect the chimney, and safeguard health.
 Because they work silently in the background, we might forget about them.
 Yet, by installing the right liner, using proper materials, and performing regular checkups, homeowners will, in the end, keep their chimneys strong and their families safe.

 What Fox River Clients Are Saying